SyedMahib/SyedMahib/README.md

 When I'm not coding, you’ll find me exploring cutting-edge web technologies or contributing to open source.

 **Current Activities:**
-- Building a **Export-Import based website** using React.js & Tailwind CSS
+- 👨‍💻 Building a **Export-Import based website** using React.js & Tailwind CSS
+- 🔭 Exploring MongoDB and Firebase Auth

 ---